+The 2020 OPC

+Eligibility & Applications

-Prof. Hart leading a Presbyterian history tour ELIGIBILITY Eligibility to attend is based on the Subcommittee on Ministerial Training inviting young men in late high school (juniors and seniors) through early college (freshman and sophomore) who have been nominated by their session.
-Session nominations must be submitted by no later than January 15, 2015, via e-mail to the Rev. Danny Olinger, general secretary of the Committee on Christian Education (olinger.1@opc.org).
-Please use the application that may be downloaded from OPC.org.
-Costs All costs for the conference (including transportation to it) will be borne by the Committee on Christian Education in conjunction with the host church, which will provide food and local transportation as necessary.
-TRAVEL ARRANGEMENTS Travel arrangements should be made in consultation with the conference registrar, David Winslow (winslow.1@ opc.org).
-Attendees should plan to fly into Philadelphia on Wednesday afternoon, March 18, and return home on Saturday morning, March 21.
-TOPICS AND SPEAKERS We are pleased to have as conference speakers ministers who have had pastoral, teaching, and missionary experience and have been deeply involved in the preparation of men for gospel ministry as mentors and instructors.
-The Office of the Minister Pastor Mark Sallade (pastor of Calvary OPC in Glenside, Pa.) will describe the responsibilities and privileges of the office of minister.
-He will explain the distinctions between pastors, teachers, and evangelists.
-He will also describe the various tasks that constitute a minister's work and emphasize the importance of this office for the wellbeing of the church and the witness of the gospel.
+Eligibility to attend is based on the Subcommittee on Ministerial Training inviting young men in late high school (juniors and seniors) through early college (freshmen and sophomores) who have been nominated by their sessions.
+Session nominations must be submitted by no later than January 10, 2020, via e-mail to Rev. Danny Olinger, general secretary of the Committee on Christian Education (danny.olinger@opc.org).
+Please use the application provided, which may be downloaded from the Timothy Conference page at OPC.org.

-Seminary Education: What and Why

-Dr. David VanDrunen (professor at

-Westminster Seminary California
+Costs

+All costs for the conference (including transportation to it) will be borne by the Committee on Christian Education, which will provide food and local transportation as necessary.

+Travel Arrangements

+Travel arrangements should be made in consultation with the conference registrar, Danny Olinger (danny.olinger@opc.org).
+Attendees should plan to fly into Philadelphia on Wednesday evening, March 18, and return home on Saturday morning, March 21.

+Topics and Speakers

+We are pleased to have as conference speakers men who have pastoral, teaching, and church-planting experience and are deeply involved in the preparation of men for gospel ministry as mentors and instructors.

-and a member of the Subcommittee
+The Office of the Minister

-on Ministerial Training) will explain

-what a Reformed seminary education

-involves and why we believe that

-it is necessary for future ministers in the light of our

-commitment to raising up a learned

-ministry.
+John D. Van Meerbeke (pastor of Living Hope OPC in Gettysburg, Pennsylvania) will describe the responsibilities and privileges of the office of minister.
+He will explain the distinctions between pastors, teachers, and

+evangelists.
+He will also describe the various tasks that constitute a minister's work and emphasize the importance of this office for the well-being of the church and the witness of the gospel.
+The Call to the Ministry Pastor Joel D. Fick (pastor of Redemption OPC in Gainesville, Florida, and a member of the Subcommittee on Ministerial Training) will explore the various ecclesiastical and personal elements involved in a call to the ministry and provide guidance for the participants in their own consideration of whether to pursue the ministry.
+Seminary Education: What and Why Dr. David VanDrunen (professor at Westminster Seminary California and a member of the Subcommittee on Ministerial Training) will explain what a Reformed seminary education involves and why we believe that it is necessary for future ministers in light of our commitment to raising up a learned ministry.

-History and Identity of the OPC Elder John Muether (the OPC's historian, a professor at RTS Orlando, and a member of the subcommittee on Ministerial Training) will present highlights of OP history that have shaped the church's identity and culture as "the little church that stands for something big."
-Preparing for the Ministry Now Pastor Larry Westerveld (pastor of Trinity OPC in Hatboro, Pa.) will explain to participants how they might most diligently prepare themselves now for a future in the ministry.
-He will include discussion of both academic preparation in an undergraduate program and personal preparation in regard to their participation in the life of the church, piety, financial stewardship, family commitments, etc. The Process toward Ordination The Rev. Danny E. Olinger (general secretary of the Committee on Christian Education) will draw together the elements of instruction received during the conference and set out the various steps that a candidate for the OPC ministry must undergo as he comes under care, is licensed, and is finally ordained.
+Preparing for the Ministry Now Thomas D. Church (pastor of Immanuel OPC in Bellmawr, New Jersey) will explain to participants how to diligently prepare themselves now for a future in the ministry.
+He will include discussion of both academic preparation in an undergraduate program and personal preparation in regard to their participation in the life of the church, piety, financial stewardship, family commitments, etc. The Process Toward Ordination Rev. Danny E. Olinger (general secretary of the Committee on Christian Education) will draw together the elements of instruction received during the conference and set out the various steps that a candidate for OPC ministry must undergo as he comes under care, is licensed, and is finally ordained.
 He will give a sense of the work of a presbytery's candidates and credentials committee and the nature of the exams that it administers, and will indicate how seminary education and pastoral internships fit into this process.
-Each of the conference lectures will explore some aspect of the ecclesiastical and personal elements involved in a call to the ministry and provide guidance for the participants in their own consideration of whether to pursue the ministry.
-Sponsored by the Subcommittee on Ministerial Training of the Committee on Christian Education of the Orthodox Presbyterian Church
+Also Featured at the Timothy Conference: